-The Dress Code Guidelines Quick Reference
+The Dress Code Guide Quick Reference

-This is a simplified explanation our dress code for quick reference.
+The linked pdf below is a simplified explanation our dress code for quick reference.
 The complete dress code guidelines can be found in the Archmere Academy Student Handbook.

 The Spirit of the Dress Code